azsk/DevOpsKit/CONTRIBUTING.md

 please see [Contribute to code]() to understand more about where and how we expect your contribution.

 ### Submitting Changes
-You can find all the pull request raised in the Pull request section.
-If you want submit your changes or bug fixes you will have to create a pull request for the same.
-Follow the below steps while creating a pull request for reviewers to understand your request:
+If you want to submit your changes or bug fixes, follow the below steps while creating a pull request for reviewers to understand your request:
 * Point to 'External Contribution' branch so that your changes are merged into it after your pull request is accepted.
 If you point to any other branch, your pull request might not be considered.
 * The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request might not be considered.

 Below mentioned are the most basic acceptance criteria for a pull request:
-*  The code changes should not impacts performance in negative way, it should perform well in both real and perceived performance.
+*  The code changes should not impacts performance in negative way.
 *  The code changes should not break existing code flow.
 *  The team needs to agree with any architectural impact a change may make.
 Things like new extension APIs must be discussed with and agreed upon by the core team.